-Conversion-centered design usually applies to landing pages.
+Conversion-centered design usually applies to landing pages (sometimes called ‘squeeze pages’ or ‘lead-generation landing pages’).
 Conversion-centered design has a goal of asking visitors to complete a single action by using compelling and persuasive design and psychological and emotional triggers to increase and encourage conversions.

 Often, businesses mistakenly route people to their homepage, but it’s important to create specific landing pages for your website.
 There’s no limit on how many you should have but each landing page should have its own goal.

 What is a landing page and what does it do?

 In online marketing, a landing page can be known as a ‘lead capture page’, a ‘static page’, or a ‘destination page’.
 Landing pages use ‘congruent design’.
 You may have heard the term ‘congruent’ in mathematics where it refers to two alike shapes such as a pair of triangles that have the same size and shape, the same angles, the same side lengths, and so forth.
 However, in web design, the design is ‘congruent’ when it works towards a single, collective purpose.

 The idea of any landing page is to get your potential customers/clients to do something.
 Generally, something that you want, which can be subscribing to your mailing list, buying a product or service, registering for an event, enrolling for an online course, becoming a member of a community organization, downloading your eBook, downloading an app, or any number of other actions you choose.

 If you have many services on offer or many different types of offers, you’ll need a landing page for each.
 For example, if you’re offering an eBook and an app, you won’t want to combine the landing pages, talking about both into one page.
 You’ll need a page promoting your eBook, its benefits, and how it’ll help your potential customer achieve their goals, and a separate page for your app, touting the same.